 Reduce threshold for requiring telemetry from 1 MWac to 250 kWac if proposed telemetry solution All-In Cost is less than $20,000 to address lack of current DER visibility interconnected under Rule 21

 As highlighted within Section II, without the use of telemetry, the IOUs have limited system visibility or situational awareness for DERs under 1 MWac.
-This lack of visibility impedes the IOUs’ electrical planning assumptions in relation to DER load as the IOUs maintain the obligation to serve in cases where the DER is not available.
+For example, at higher levels of penetration, the lack of DER visibility contributes to operational awareness issues, which then leads to real time operational system concerns.
+Also, the lack of DER visibility impedes the IOUs’ electrical planning in relation to DER load as the IOUs maintain the obligation to serve in cases where the DER is not available.
 For example, the vast majority of Rule 21 projects are interconnected within SCE’s territory without telemetry.
 Although the vast majority of Rule 21 projects are of a small project size, the aggregate amount of projects totals to xx generation to which SCE has no real time system visibility or situational awareness.
 In addition, as presented during working group discussions, looking at SCE’s service territory, lowering of the telemetry threshold to 250 kW would impact approximately four percent of Rule 21 projects but would provide an additional sixteen percent distribution capacity visibility (SCE historical data shows that approximately 250 additional projects annually would be subject to telemetry if the telemetry requirement was reduced to 250 kW).

 The sophistication of telemetry solutions has improved and is expected to continue to do so.
 For example, PG&E has made progress in developing telemetry options that are expected to meet the All-In Cost of $20,000 or less.
 SCE also had developed cost effective solutions that are also expected to meet the $20,000 cost threshold.
 Telemetry costs have been a major decision point in whether the lowering of the telemetry threshold was appropriate at this time.
-Finally, the use of telemetry is common today throughout transmission level interconnections and the IOUs have continued to balance the need for system visibility vs. appropriate project size and related cost pressures.
+Finally, the use of telemetry is common today throughout transmission level interconnections and although DER telemetry from all projects would be viewed at optimal, the IOUs have continued to balance the need for system visibility vs. appropriate project size and related cost pressures.

-Continue Existing Size Determination for Rule 21 Telemetry Generating Facility Threshold Requirement (aggregate net capacity of the Generating Facility where it includes multiple DERs) to effectively address lack of IOU load visibility
+Continue Existing Size Determination for Rule 21 Telemetry Generating Facility Threshold Requirement (aggregate namepate rating capacity of the Generating Facility where it includes multiple DERs) to effectively address lack of IOU load visibility